hpatoio/robert-meetup/README.md

 The app is conteneraized and deploied in Heroku.
 Here the steps to build and release

-- `npx heroku login`
+- `npx heroku login` (log in to Heroku)
-- `npx heroku container:login`
+- `npx heroku container:login` (log in to Heroku Container Registry)
-- `npx heroku container:push web -a criptup`
+- `npx heroku container:push web -a criptup` (builds, then pushes Docker images to deploy your Heroku app)
-- `npx heroku container:release web -a criptup`
+- `npx heroku container:release web -a criptup` (Releases previously pushed Docker images to your Heroku app)